-Photos from the 2024 Washingtonians of the Year Celebration - Washingtonian
+Photos From the 2024 Washingtonians of the Year Event - Washingtonian

 Congratulations to our 2024 Washingtonians of the Year!

-Steve Abraham – CEO and Founder of Wilderness and Learning, INC (WILL)
+Steve Abraham – CEO and Founder of Wilderness Leadership and Learning

 Neal Augenstein – Reporter at WTOP

-Amb.
-Stuart Bernstein – President of Bernstein Family Foundation
+Ambassador Stuart Bernstein – President of Bernstein Family Foundation

-Sen. Ben Cardin – Senator Ben Cardin
+Senator Ben Cardin – Outgoing US Senator from Maryland

-Jacqueline Conerly and Donald Conerly – Co- Founders at Recovery Cafe
+Jacqueline Conerly and Donald Conerly – Cofounders of Recovery Cafe

 Reginald Douglas – Artistic Director of Mosaic Theater

-Schinnell Leake – Founder and Executive Director at Extra-Ordinary Birthdays Inc
+Schinnell Leake – Founder and Executive Director at Extra-Ordinary Birthdays

 Dr. Basim Khan – Chief Executive Officer at Neighborhood Health